Khushi-51/OmniSense/README.md

 Feel free to connect at:📧 kritikasawhney1010@gmail.com 🔗 LinkedIn
 🎥 YouTube Demo Link (2-minute walkthrough)
-💙 Built With Empathy By: Kritika Sawhney & Team
+💙 Built With Empathy By Team : Sparkers